Avztemeleqi/Avztemeleqi/README.md

 <!-- Your title -->
-## Hi, I'm Avza, a Developer and CEO 🚀 from Turkey.
+## Hi, I'm Avzte, a Developer and CEO 🚀 from Turkey.

 <!-- Your badges
 You can use the website to generate badges: https://shields.io/